fwbrasil/radon-stm/README.md

 License
 =======

-All code in this repository is licensed under the GPL version 3, or any later version at your choice.
-See the LICENSE-GPL file for more details.
+All code in this repository is licensed under the LGPL.
+See the LICENSE-LGPL file for more details.